What is a Tooth Cavity and What Does it Look Like?

 Will I feel pain if I have a cavity?

 You may or may not feel a cavity if you have pain when you drink hot or cold or sweets; that’s a pretty good indication you have a cavity.
 Yet, if the cavity is small enough, you may not experience any pain.
 Our jobs as dentists and educators are to show you where your cavity is.
-That’s why at all of our Thrive offices, we have intraoral cameras and X-rays that you can see on TV screens in every operation.
+That’s why at all of our dental offices we have intraoral cameras and X-rays that you can see on TV screens in every operation.
 We want to make sure you know where your cavity is and what we need to do to fix it.

 If your cavity has gone too deep, a normal filling will not do.
 If the cavity has eaten away a quarter or more of your tooth, you will likely need a tooth crown.
 Typically you will know if the cavity is deep as you can see it yourself.